N-ickMorris/ODSC-2020/report/notes.md

 ### The Future of MLOps and How Did We Get Here?
 ### Chris Sterry | Vice President of Operations | Dotscience
+- They started this coming from the DevOps mindset (DevOps for ML) *MLOps requirements*
+1. Reproducible: You can re-train a model built 9 months ago and reproduce it within tolerance
+2. Accountable: You can recover the raw data, training data, and build procedure of every model in production
+3. Collaborative: You can prove someone else's model works correctly without talking to them
+4. Continuous: You can statistically monitor your models to correct abnormal behavior in production

+"In the deployment what I’ve typically found in talking to ML teams is right now it seems like a data scientist is expected to be a software engineer and, in some organizations, to be a master of DevOps as well.
+And so often the gap between data scientist and DevOps and software engineering is pretty broad; And when you have to wear all those hats it’s: how do you simplify that.
+And then from a monitoring standpoint, I always say that: if you knew the right answer then you wouldn't need machine learning.
+So, models can go wonky quickly in production without normal monitoring techniques and so you need to do statistical monitoring."

 - the

 *Windows 10*